Meedony/ArcadeTotalWins/README.md

-# ArcadeTotalWins
+# ArcadeTotalWins Addon
-The ArcadeTotalWins plugin is an addon to the Arcade Minigames plugin.
+It checks the wins from all the arcade games and adds them up and returns the total.

+# Usage
-**Placeholder:** `%arcadetotal_wins%`
+Placeholder: `%arcadetotal_wins%`

 # Installation
-Just drop it in your plugins folder and you'reready to go, there is no any type of configuration to this plugin.
+Just drop it in your plugins folder and you're ready to go, there is no any type of configuration to this plugin.

-# IMPORTANT
+# Important

-**This plugin is NOT affiliated with the Arcade Minigames plugin, I'm not even sure if I'm allowed to share it without permission**
+This plugin is NOT affiliated with the GlassyNET development team.

-It's only a temporary plugin until the Arcade plugin adds the total wins placeholder.
+This plugin is only temporary, until the Arcade Minigames plugin adds the total wins placeholder.